-The leaves are pinnately-divided into 3 to 11 coarse toothed leaflets, of uniform shape; except for the terminal leaflet, which is the largest, they are paired.
+The leaves are pinnately-divided into 3 to 11 coarse toothed leaflets, of uniform shape but not size; except for the terminal leaflet, which is the largest, the leaflets are paired.
 The leaflets are smaller toward the base of the leaf and there are 1 to 4 pairs of minor secondary leaflets in between regular leaflet pairs on the larger leaves.
 (See photo below.)
 Upper leaves have fewer leaflets, lower stem leaves have the most leaflets.
 Each leaflet is elliptic to rhombic (diamond like) in shape.
 The tips are pointed to long-pointed.
-Each leaf has a stipule that appears somewhat hooked and if it has teeth, they are only on the base end.
 The upper surface of the leaflet is a dark green, without hair, and the underside is paler with glistening glandular hair, shorter fine soft hair and scattered stiff hairs that are most prominent along the veins.
 Veining is conspicuous.
+Each leaf has a stipule at the stem end that appears somewhat hooked as if it has teeth.
+These hooks are only on the base end of the stipule.

-The inflorescence is a spike-like raceme, held above the leaves, of short-stalked flowers that are usually sub-opposite on the raceme.
-The raceme stalk is also hairy with glandular hair in the axes and finer soft hair throughout with some scattered stiff erect hair.
-At flowering time the raceme tends to lean over.
+The inflorescence is a raceme (spike-like), held above the leaves, of short-stalked flowers that are usually sub-opposite on the raceme.
+The raceme stalk is also hairy with glandular hair in the axils and finer soft hair throughout with some scattered stiff erect hair.
+At flowering time the raceme tends to lean over from weight.

 Flowers: Each flower is very small, about 1/3 inch wide when open, with a yellow corolla of 5 petals that spread outward, each petal slightly notched at the rounded tip.
-There are 5 to 15 stamens (usually around 10) ending in yellow anthers (orange at maturity) and from two carpels, 2 styles that protrude from a yellowish nectar ring (an annular disc) in the center.
+There are 5 to 15 stamens (usually around 10) ending in yellow anthers (orange at maturity).
+There are two carpels, each with a style that protrudes from a yellowish nectar ring (an annular disc) in the center.
 The calyx has five green pointed sepals.
 Small leaf-like bracts subtend each flower.

-Seed: Once the flower is pollinated, the fruiting hypanthia elongates.
-In shape it is obconic to campanulate (bell-shaped), rarely turbinate, green initially; the top is surrounded at the widest center diameter by a fringe of 3 to 4 rows of long hooked bristles, the lowest row spreading to about 90 degrees.
-The hypanthia itself is 2.1 to 6.6 mm long and 2.4 to 5.2 mm wide, flat on top, glandular hairs on the surface, which may be glistening.
+Seed: Once the flower is pollinated, the fruiting hypanthium elongates.
+In shape it is obconic (inverted pyramid) to campanulate (bell-shaped), rarely turbinate, green initially; the top is surrounded at the widest center diameter by a fringe of 3 to 4 rows of long hooked bristles, the lowest row spreading to about 90 degrees.
+The hypanthium itself is 2.1 to 6.6 mm long and 2.4 to 5.2 mm wide, flat on top, glandular hairs on the surface, which may be glistening.
 It is deeply grooved and the ridges are sparsely hairy, The seeds are achenes and as the seed forms, the head nods downward.
 In the fall the hooked bristles become tough and stick to clothing.
+Seeds will germinate without pre-treatment if sowed in a warm location.

 Habitat: Roadside Agrimony grows from a fibrous, non-tuberous root system along open space edges and in open spaces in deciduous woods, preferring somewhat fertile soils and partial sun.
 It will grow in full sun as long as moisture is available.